 We've started to roll out our new, exciting developer tool!
-Function as a Service (FaaS) is a LivePerson feature which enables brands to develop custom behaviors within the LiveEngage platform to better tailor the system to their specific needs.
+LivePerson Functions is a Function as a Service (FaaS) platform which enables brands to develop custom behaviors within LivePerson’s conversational platform to better tailor the system to their specific needs.
 Get started with a hosted function in less than 60 seconds.
-We can't let everyone in at the same time but you can join the waitlist now to secure your spot or check out the FaaS documentation to get acquainted with this powerful new feature.
+We can't let everyone in at the same time but you can join the waitlist now to secure your spot or check out the Functions documentation to get acquainted with this powerful new feature.

 The LiveEngage platform offers a messaging solution that you can harness and enhance by integrating LiveEngage with your native app, customizing LiveEngage reports or creating new reports, and building or integrating workspace widgets.
 This can be achieved using our various APIs and SDKs.

 Our APIs configure and manipulate LiveEngage features and capabilities.
 To use these APIs, you must make sure to configure your LiveEngage account to access these features.
 For example, if you want to use the Agent Messaging SDK to connect a bot, then your account must support bot users.
 Therefore, before working with any of the below documentation, it's best to contact your account team or LivePerson Support to check that the prerequisite features are enabled for your account.

 Most user actions within LiveEngage can be performed programmatically using the REST API.
 Some of the key categories are: